chikeezeh/rhcsa_study_note/notes/week10.md

 * Reject traffic from an incoming address (rich rule) &rarr; `firewall-cmd --add-rich-rule='rule family="ipv4" source address="x.x.x.x" reject'`
 * Prevent your machine from being pinged &rarr; `firewall-cmd --add-icmp-block-inversion`

+#### Tune System Performance
+`Tuned` is as `systemd` service that is used to optimize Linux system performance.
+It comes with predefined profiles and settings.